araobp/myphotos/README.md

 # My Photos

+Salesforce Platform could be a great low-code development platform for Sunday programmers as well as for ISVs.

+This project is to develop a mobile photo app based on Salesforce Platform.

+---
+## Project goal redirection

-I have been enjoying this app over a half year in my free time.
+I have been enjoying and developing this app over a half year in my free time.

+This project has been dependent on React as a frontend library and SpringBoot as a backend framework.
+Java app on SpringBoot has been running on Heroku.

 Unfortunately, [this announcement](https://blog.heroku.com/next-chapter) made me sad.